zurk/ast2vec/doc/topic_modeling.md

 srcml repos2bow -f id -x repo -l Java Python Ruby --min-docfreq 5 --persist DISK_ONLY --docfreq docfreq.asdf --bow bow.asdf
 ```

 Change "Java Python Ruby" to any list of languages you want to process and are [annotated by Babelfish](https://doc.bblf.sh/languages.html).
-It is possible to run it on a Spark cluster, in that case specify `--spark`.
+It is possible to run it on a Spark cluster, in that case, specify `--spark`.

 ## Convert the BOW model to Vowpal Wabbit format